gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/VolumeState.md

 ## Speaker.VolumeState {#VolumeState}

-`Speaker.VolumeState` is a format for reporting the client's speaker state to CIC at the time when the user spoken, including mute status and volume level.
+`Speaker.VolumeState` is a format for reporting to CIC about the client speaker state at the time when the user speaks, including mute status and volume level.

 ### Object structure
 {% raw %}